lermana/nyc_dob_analysis/report.md

 |99.90	       |811          |  576
 |99.99	       |965          |	656

+We further analyze the days-delta values described [above](#figure-12) through looking at some different [percentiles](https://en.wikipedia.org/wiki/Percentile) for this measure, in both 2017 and 2018.
+The value for a given percentile represents the value below with a given percent of the data lies.
+For instance, the median is (at least within this context) the 50th percentile.

-We further analyze on percentile of days delta between hearing days and issue days for 2017 and 2018.
-We specifically look at 95% percentile as representation that most of ECB violations have been heard in the year.
-In 2017, 95% of issued ECB violations in have no more than 310 days delta between hearing date and issue date.
-The 95% percentile of days delta stays similar in 2018.
-Penalty is imposed after the hearing.
+We highlight the 95th percentile to substantiate the claim that most violations have been heard within a year.
+In 2017, 95% of DoB-issued ECB violations saw hearings within 310 days of issuance.
+The 95% percentile of days-delta was in 2018.
+Penalty is imposed at hearing and is, as far as we know, due pretty much immediately, unless some other agreement has been made.
+Thus, a full year (or 365 days) seems a good window over which to judge penalty collection, which adds strength to our paid-penalty analyses accompanying Figures 9 and 10.

-In an effort to provide a greater buffer window, we decide to bucket by year given 95% days delta between issued date and hearing date.
-We further adding two months to the 95% days delta to allow the City to collect penalties since we have no payment date of penalty in the ECB violations data to have a better understanding on the speed of collecting.
-Therefore, we give approximately a year to collect the penalty after the violation was issued.

 #### Figure 14
 - [data](#figure-14-data)
 ![ ](figures/active_resolved_ecb.png  "active_and_resolved_ecbs")

-Active ECB violations are violations that still needs to be addressed whereas resolved ECB violations are the ones that was either fixed with DOB or dismissed by OATH.
-The above graph shows the status of ECB violations that have been heard as of 2019 (grouping by hearing date).
-There are still many active ECB violations in this decade.
-We can tell that the DoB is truly overwhelmed by the increase in number of violations issued.
+Active ECB violations are violations that still need to be addressed, whereas resolved ECB violations have either been cured, paid, or dismissed.
+The above graph shows the breakdown of ECB violations, by status that have been heard as of 2019 (we are grouping by hearing date).
+Active-to-total has held at at least 20% since 2001, and hit 30% in 2018, highlighting that the city has been kept busy with all the recently issued violations.

 #### Figure 15
 - [data](#figure-15-data)
 ![ ](figures/paid_to_imposed_bins.png  "paid_to_imposed_bins")

-We further grouped the paid-to-imposed ratio into 6 bins of imposed penalty's dollar value.
-They are 0-500, 500-1,000, 1,000-5,000, 5,000-10,000, 10,000-50,000, 50,000-100,000.
-From 2016 to 2019, DoB paid-to-imposed ratio went down as the dollar imposed penalty increased.
-DoB reached 80% on paid-to-imposed ratio when penalties were within 1,000 dollars.
-However, the ratio went below 20% for penalties higher than 10,000 dollars.
-We can conclude that DoB has trouble on collecting higher imposed penalties.
+We were interested in assessing whether, as it did when broken out by violation status, paid-to-imposed showed some variability across penalty size (in dollars).
+So, we calulated the paid-to-imposed ratio across 6 different imposed-penalty bins.
+These were (in dollars):

+- 0-500
+- 500-1,000
+- 1,000-5,000
+- 5,000-10,000
+- 10,000-50,000
+- 50,000-100,000

+and we looked at this data over the past 4 years.
+From 2016 to 2019, paid-to-imposed ratios decreased as the imposed-penalty bin boundaries went higher.
+Paid-to-imposed ratios - even in 2018 - were close to 80% for the two lowest bins.
+However, these ratios plummeted in the higher bins, falling to 20% and below - even in 2019 - for the two highest bins.
+Thus, it would appear that the city has trouble collecting on its steeper penalties.

 #### Figure 16